 Black tea (fully fermented)

-The tea leaves are dried in hot air before being rolled and crushed, which initiates fermentation.
+The tea leaves are dried under hot air before being rolled and crushed, which triggers fermentation.
 During fermentation, enzymes naturally present in tea leaves oxidize polyphenolic compounds resulting in changes in color, taste and aroma.

 - Nutritional characteristics:

-- High polyphenol content but fermentation leads to oxidation of catechins which are transformed into theaflavins and thearubigins.
+- High content of polyphenols but fermentation leads to oxidation of catechins which are transformed into theaflavins and thearubigins.

 - Caffeine content, 43 to 50 mg per 250 ml cup of black tea.